hsc-latte/hs32core-rtl/docs/isa.rst

 | ...       | Reserved                | Reserved for future use             |
 +-----------+-------------------------+-------------------------------------+

 ..
-[1] By convention, r11/r12 and r13 are assigned as the frame and stack
+[1] By convention, r11/r12 and r13 are the frame and stack pointers,
-       pointers respectively.
+       respectively.
 Their contents do not influence the documented behaviour of the instructions.

-As can be seen, the supervisor and IRQ modes only share registers r0 to r7, MCR and PC.
+Registers r0-r7, MCR and PC are shared between the supervisor and IRQ modes.
+The program counter holds the address of the current instruction.

-.. note:: Interrupt latency can be decreased if the interrupt service
+.. note:: Interrupt latency can be decreased if the interrupt service routine
-          routine is made to use only r8 to r13 as the current execution context does not need to be saved.
+          only uses r8 to r13, as the current execution context does not need to be saved.

 The following figure describes the contents of the MCR: |br|

 .. bitfield::
     :bits: 32
-    :vspace: 50
+    :vspace: 48
     :lanes: 1

         [